urbit/docs/arvo/eyre/external-api-ref.md

 **Action Required**

-No action is required - acks are never acked.
+You must ack the event.

-### Fact
+### Diff

-All data sent by a Gall agent on the `path` to which you've subscribed comes in as `fact`s.
+All `fact`s sent by a Gall agent on the `path` to which you've subscribed are delivered as `diff`s.
+Note that Eyre makes a best effort to convert the `fact` to a `json` mark.
+If it can't, Eyre will crash and close the subscription, and you won't receive any `diff` for the `fact`.

 | Key        | JSON Type | Example Value    | Description                                                  |
 |------------|-----------|------------------|--------------------------------------------------------------|